 While predators are thriving under high food availability, anglers are catching bigger fish.
 For example, anglers have reported that the smallmouth bass caught in Lake Erie and Lake Ontario have gotten heavier since the round goby invasion.

-“The fishermen out there saw changes in the weight of the smallmouth bass they were catching,” said Derek Crane, study author and research associate at Lake Superior State University’s School of Biological Sciences.
+“The fishermen out there saw changes in the weight of the smallmouth bass they were catching,” said Derek Crane, study author, former research associate at Lake Superior State University’s School of Biological Sciences and current Associate Professor at Coastal Carolina University.
 “These fish were looking plump and well fed.”

-Managers had noticed the same thing, so Crane and his colleagues from the New York State Department of Environmental Conservation and SUNY-ESF put some numbers to it for a study recently published in the journal Freshwater Biology.
-They looked at nearly 20 years of data gathered by the DEC on weights and lengths of four species from before and after the goby invasion — one of the most successful invasions in Great Lakes history.
-Smallmouth showed the clearest post-invasion weight boost, followed by yellow perch.
+Published in the journal of Freshwater Biology, researchers looked at nearly 20 years of data gathered by the DEC on the weights and lengths of four species before and after the goby invasion.
+The round goby invasion is a unique case of invasive species due to how successful it was, seemingly integrating into the food web.
+Results indicated that smallmouth showed the clearest post-invasion weight boost, followed by yellow perch.

 “I think it was a real natural switch for smallmouth,” Crane said.
 “Round goby were real abundant, so they just started chowing on round goby.”

-In Lake Erie, younger smallmouth appear to have gained the most.
-On average, something like a 6-inch bass caught today would be around 17 percent heavier than one caught before the gobies arrived.
-But bass around 19 inches and longer would look about the same.
-On the other hand, 19-inch-and-larger bass in Lake Ontario showed the biggest gain, coming in at around 12 percent greater mass than pre-invasion fish.
+In Lake Erie, smaller bass have benefitted the most from a larger prey pool.
+For example, a 6-inch bass caught today would be around 17 percent heavier than one caught before the gobies arrived.
+Alternatively, bass around 19 inches and longer would look about the same.
+The opposite was true in Lake Ontario, where larger smallmouth bass showed the biggest gain.
+More specifically, they weigh in at around 12 percent greater mass than pre-invasion fish.

-The big-picture effects of the invasion on the smallmouth fisheries on each lake are as of yet unclear.
-Crane said Lake Ontario holds some “very large” bass, but anglers are having a harder time catching them.
-Lake Erie is a different story.
+According to Crane, Lake Ontario holds some “very large” bass, but anglers are having a harder time catching them.
+Conversely, Lake Erie is a different story.